composablesys/collabs/collabs/docs/why.md

 > See also: [CRDTs as a foundational technology](https://www.inkandswitch.com/local-first.html#crdts) in the Ink & Switch essay.
 Collabs provides the CRDTs.

-A collaborative app that delegates all collaboration to Collabs's collaborative data types automatically gets two nice properties:
+A collaborative app that delegates all collaboration to Collabs's collaborative data structures automatically gets two nice properties:

 1. It is network-agnostic, capable of running on top of any broadcast network (especially if it is a [Container](./containers.md)).
 2. All data and logic is stored on users' devices, where it can be saved and used forever, even when offline.